SERVICES > BANK ACCOUNT > CORPORATE

 To open a corporate bank account in Panama, you must meet the requirements established by each bank and clearly specify the source of the funds that will be deposited into the account.
 For Panamanian banks, it is vitally important to know the source of the funds that will be deposited into the account in the future.

-At Legal Solutions Panama, we can assist you not only with completing the requirements and forms, but also with introducing you to professionals at the best banks in the country who will assist you and provide accurate answers.
+At Panama Legal Lab, we can assist you not only with completing the requirements and forms, but also with introducing you to professionals at the best banks in the country who will assist you and provide accurate answers.

 The best bank to open a corporate bank account will always depend on the type of service you want to contract with the institution, as well as the activity you will be carrying out.
 In other words, if your activity includes internet sales or online sales, it would be best to open your bank account at a bank that has an e-commerce department that can offer you payment gateway integration services and other online payment services that meet your needs.